Skip to main content

 Most panels are built to last 25 to 40 years.
 After that, they often struggle to keep up with modern electrical demands.

-If your panel is older or falls into one of these categories, it is worth taking a closer look.
-You can also get a quick idea of what an upgrade might look like using our panel upgrade calculator
+If your panel falls into one of these categories, it is worth taking a closer look at whether it is still safe and reliable for your home.
+If you're curious about what a panel upgrade will cost you, check out our panel upgrade calculator

 You Notice Burning Smells or Heat